go2digital-org/acme-project/docs/architecture/payment-architecture.md

 6. **Maintains High Availability** with intelligent failover and health monitoring

 The system is production-ready and designed to handle enterprise-scale transaction volumes while maintaining the highest standards of security and compliance.

+---

+**Developed and Maintained by [Go2digit.al](https://go2digit.al)**

+Specialized in enterprise-grade applications with focus on scalability, security, and maintainability.

+Copyright 2025 Go2digit.al - All Rights Reserved